project-mirrors/forgejo-runner/README.md

 **WARNING:** this is [alpha release quality](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) code and should not be considered secure enough to deploy in production.

 A daemon that connects to a Forgejo instance and runs jobs for continous integration.
-The high level [installation instructions](https://forgejo.org/docs/next/admin/actions/) are part of the Forgejo documentation.
+The [installation and usage instructions](https://forgejo.org/docs/next/admin/actions/) are part of the Forgejo documentation.

-# Configuration

-Display the usage with `forgejo-runner --help`.

-For more information on the configuration file, see the [commented example](internal/pkg/config/config.example.yaml).

 # Hacking